rebeccachoo/react-build-block/README.md

 # React App - Build a Block

 You can build blocks and there are various colors of blocks you can choose.
+You can modify the components to act differently.

 <br />